I Want to Apply for a Skilled Worker Visa

 Estimated timeline

-Attend biometrics appointment
+Attend biometrics and identity verification

 Frequently asked questions